 How to Teach Music Reading

-In my 30 plus of years teaching the piano I have tried a plethora of programs to teach music reading including; Hand Position Reading, Intervallic Reading, and Guide Note Reading.
-In an earlier post I told the story of how the Paloma Method came about.
+In my 30-plus years teaching the piano I have tried a plethora of programs to teach music reading including; Hand Position Reading, Intervallic Reading, and Guide Note Reading.
+In an earlier post, I told the story of how the Paloma Method came about.
 Here is how I teach music reading.

 Primer

 The Petite Primer is meant to be used with very young children ages 3 to 5 years old.
 It is the first exposure to their piano and to music.
 Each book tells a story in poetic form, that the teacher can read at the lesson with the student.
-There are duets to play with the teacher, at this stage the pieces are taught by ear, or by rote.
-There is a big note student book with Allpha Notes and fingerings.
+There are duets to play with the teacher.
+At this stage, the pieces are taught by ear, or by rote.
+There is a big note student book with Alpha Notes and fingerings.
 There are also videos on the website that contain all of the music in the primer set to beautiful artwork for the kids to watch as they listen, (For more info see the video “How to use the Petite Primer”).

 The books are split up for easy printing.
 All of the books are under 40 pages